Startup Compensation Data Sources

 Market Data Sources

 Individuals often struggle to find good resources for startup compensation data since subscriptions to the primary startup compensation data sources are only available on the company side.
-Companies are using Radford, Mercer, Carta (but see below re Friends of Carta!) and Pave (including the classic Advanced-HR Venture Capital Executive Compensation Survey, now owned by Pave).
-The imbalance is challenging to say the least.
+Companies are using Pave (including the classic Advanced-HR Venture Capital Executive Compensation Survey, now owned by Pave), Radford, Mercer, and Carta.
+The information imbalance is challenging to say the least.

 Here’s some links that readers have found helpful: